zhenhad/HW2_Problem4_Learn_Perceptron_Notebook/perceptron_explore.md

     f.
 Accuracy vs. Understandability: While using all variables could increase accuracy, the initial focus is on understandability and clear visualization,         hence the choice of only two variables.

+6. recording the target variable
+7. shuffle the data
+8. standardization
+9. recording the target variable for the seconf time
+10. build a perceptron model
+11. augment the data(bias absorbing)
+12. creating activation function
+13. forward pass(predicting)
+14. applying the initial model
+15. perceptrn weight update
+16. accurecy metric
+17. training
+18. preprocessing
+19. define the perceptron as a python class